 Caramelize the onions

 - In the same Dutch oven, add the diced onions.
-My recommendation is to brown in several batches, add sugar and cook the onions until lightly caramelized around the edges for about 15 to 20 minutes4 lb onions, 1 tsp sugar granulated
+My recommendation is to brown in several batches, add sugar and cook the onions until lightly caramelized around the edges for about 15 to 20 minutes4 lb onion, 1 tsp sugar

 Slow cook and rest for one day